nickp60/EzClermont/README.md

                         minimum contig length to consider.default: 500
   -n, --no_partial      If scanning contigs, breaks between contigs could
-                        potentially contain your sequence of interest. if --np_partial, partial matches that could be
-                        intereupted by contig breaks are reported; default behaviour is to consider partial hits if the sequence is an assembly of more than 4 sequences(ie, no partial matches for complete genomes, allowing for 1 chromasome and several plasmids) -h, --help            Displays this help message
+                        potentially contain your sequence of interest. if --no_partial, these plausible partial matches will NOT be reported; default behaviour is to consider partial hits if the assembly has more than 4 sequnces(ie, no partial matches for complete genomes, allowing for 1 chromasome and several plasmids) -h, --help            Displays this help message
 ```